-When creating a flowchart, there are a few basic symbols used to denote processes, decisions, documents, manual operations, and more.
+There are a few basic flowchart shapes and symbols used to denote processes, decisions, documents, manual operations, and more.
 Uniform symbols make your flowchart more meaningful and easier to read.
-The below image shows the standard flowchart symbols available in Cacoo.
+The below image shows the standard flowchart shapes available in Cacoo.

-Here is a rundown of the most common shapes and their meanings.
+Here is a rundown of the most common flowchart shapes and their meanings.